 A short story written for radio by A.T.
 Boyle was placed in the final twenty of 1,700 submissions to BBC Radio 4’s Opening Lines competition.
 A co-authored novel with Terry Boyle and related exhibition at the People’s History Museum in Salford enabled experiences of the North of England’s artificial textile industry to be shared more widely.

 Alison was founding and managing editor of a BBC magazine with weekly sales of 60,000 copies.
-She has worked as a publisher of books and digital in London, Cambridge, Oxford and Bath, and written extensive magazine content, launching online children’s book reviews for Wanadoo.
+She has worked as a publisher of books and digital in London, Cambridge, Bath, Oxford (Kar2ouche/UCL), and written extensive magazine content, launching online children’s book reviews for Wanadoo.

 Findings from a Master of Science in Education, Technology and Society were published alongside Michael Rosen in the inaugural eJournal of the University of Winchester.